robmarano/robmarano.github.io/courses/ece251/2024/ece251-syllabus-spring-2024.md

 ### Course Structure/Method

-**Lectures and SW-based Labs:** This class meets in person on 1/17, 1/24, 1/31, 2/7, 2/14, 2/21, 2/28, 3/6, 3/13, 3/27, 4/3, 4/10, 4/17, 4/24, and 5/8, for a total of 15 sessions. **Note:** 3/20 and 5/1 we do NOT meet.
-The class meets from 6:00-8:50pm on class days.
+**Lectures and SW-based Labs:** The class meets in person from 6:00-8:50pm on class days, for a total of 15 sessions.
 Office hours are held Wednesdays 5:00-6:00pm in the Engineering Adjunct's Office on the 2nd floor of the NAB at 41 Cooper Square.
 Appointments held remotely will be scheduled upon request in increments of 20 minutes.
 Please contact me on Microsoft Teams chat via rob.marano@cooper.edu.
 Once scheduled, you will receive a meeting invite that you must accept to confirm the appointment.
 I can meet any day, including weekends, should that work for us both.

 The course will use expand your knowledge of digital logic design to understand the design of computers systems down to the fundamental internals of a processor, that is, a central processing unit (CPU), and its associated memory systems.
 The following topic areas will be covered: